prof-rossetti/internet-technologies/notes/javascript/datatypes/arrays.md

 [ [1,2,3], [4,5,6], [7,8,9] ]
 ```

-Arrays can contain elements of any type, but as a best practice, array elements should share a datatype and structure.
+Arrays can contain items of any type, but as a best practice, the items should share a datatype and structure.

 ## Accessors